 If you are a regular reader of my blog you will know that last week we were hit with the dreaded chicken pox.
 I knew it was going to be a tricky period because I have one of the most active children I have ever met and he wasn’t unwell with the spots.
 He had been pretty run down in the lead up to it but this had passed and he was still his usual ‘ants in his pants’ self.
-With that in mind, I turned to some fellow bloggers to find out what brilliant activities they had written about or could recommend to me to help us survive being stuck at home.
+With that in mind, I turned to some fellow bloggers to find out what brilliant chicken pox survival activities they had previously written about or could recommend to me to help us survive being stuck at home.
 I had some amazing blogs to read through and have spent the last 7 days trying each out.
 I can now report back that each day we had a successful activity and planning these in really did help with being cooped up.

 I squeezed different coloured paints into freezer bags and then let Jake move it around through the plastic, creating patterns and swirls and watching as the colours began to mix.
 He loved the feel of it and the effects we got when we stuck them to the window.